Addressing Plastic Pollution and Its Deadly Impacts

 Rising levels of plastic and microplastic pollution in soil can lead to detrimental effects on both plants and soil microorganisms, subsequently affecting soil fertility.

-It diminishes seedling germination and change plant characteristics such as leaf count, stem diameter and chlorophyll levels.
+It diminishes seedling germination and changes plant characteristics such as leaf count, stem diameter and chlorophyll levels.

 Soil Contamination